data-mining-kth/discovery-of-frequent-itemsets/README.md

-# discovery-of-frequent-itemsets
-Discovery of Frequent Itemsets and Association Rules
+# Discovery of Frequent Itemsets and Association Rules using A-Priori Algorithm